Contact Protection and Arc Suppression Methods for Mechanical Relays

 Protection and Suppression CircuitryBecause of these effects it is sometimes desirable to include contact protection and arc suppression circuitry to relays, however, most companies that manufacture products that can use their relays in a variety of applications do not include this circuitry.
 Why?
 Well, unless it is known that the relays will be switching particular types of power signals, adding this circuitry would reduce the versatility of the product by preventing it from being used to switch other signals properly.

-Example CircuitryThe figure below shows one of the most common ways of protecting relay contacts and suppressing noise and arcing caused by the contacts.
-Note that there are many ways of doing this, and that the circuit shown below is only one of many methods.
+Example CircuitryThe figures below show some of the most common ways of protecting relay contacts and suppressing noise and arcing caused by the contacts.
+Note that there are many ways of doing this, and that the circuits and the component values suggested below are only some of many possibilities.
 In particular, RFI and power supply noise problems may be difficult to eliminate and may require some experimentation or the use of more advanced suppression circuitry.